cs-fullstack-2019-spring/django-review2-templates-cw-rsalcido/README.md

+### POINTS: 1
+### KEY: You commented out table rows so didnt display.
+Always test your code prior to submission!

 # Django review: routes/template inheritance

 Finish the song application by finishing the song details page that takes a dynamic URL and route it appropriately.